vatnz-dev/sops/docs/aerodromes/Class-C/nzch.md

 ## Areas of Responsibility

 The areas of responsibility are as depicted below.
-The areas marked in orange have special condition-based rules, and can be read about here - [GCH Apron](#gch-apron) and [Western Apron](#aeroclub-apron).

 <figure markdown>
   ![Christchurch Areas of Responsibility](./assets/nzch-resp.png)
   <figcaption>Christchurch Areas of Responsibility</figcaption>
 </figure>

+!!!
+Notes
+    The areas marked in orange have special condition-based rules, and can be read about here - [GCH Apron](#gch-apron) and [Western Apron](#aeroclub-apron).

 ### Transfer of Control Points